mui/material-ui/docs/src/pages/getting-started/usage/usage.md

 Material-UI provides an optional [CssBaseline](/style/css-baseline/) component.
 It fixes some inconsistencies across browsers and devices while providing slightly more opinionated resets to common HTML elements.

-## Versioned Documentation
+## Versioned documentation

-This documentation always reflects the latest stable version of Material-UI.
+This documentation always reflects the latest stable version of Material UI.
-You can find older versions of the documentation on a [separate page](/versions/).
+You can find older versions of the documentation on a [separate page](https://mui.com/versions/).

 ## Next steps